No longer there- “Pinky”, The Flamingo of Camuy

-Sept/2020- Pinky has flown the coop!
-It has been over a year since anyone has seen him/her!
-Hopefully this is only a temporary thing, but Pinky seems to have left us.
+Sept/2023- Pinky has flown the coop!
+It has been over 3 years since anyone has seen him/her!
+Pinky seems to have left us.
 The Flamingo has done this before…I will repost when he returns.
+Even if you can’t see her in Camuy anymore, you will see her in murals and signs all over town.
+She was well loved and very missed.
+Hopefully she returns some day.

 There was a time, more than 100 years ago, that the pink flamingo was a common sight here in Puerto Rico.
 Flamenco Beach on Culebra is actually named for the flamingos that were once so prevalent in its lagoon.
 Today, due to hunting and other causes, it is now rare to see flamingos in Puerto Rico.
 But Camuy is home to “Pinky”, a beautiful, wild, year-round resident.
 Pull over on the road and see if you can get a peek of her.